damiha/Rasterizer3D/README.md

+### Disclaimer

+The code is a mess and highly inefficient at the moment (on top of running on an CPU).
+The project should serve as a starting point into computer graphics (have to do a lot more in that direction in the future).

+### What's missing

+- correct perspective interpolation (works at the moment, but gouraud and phong shading don't look strong enough)

+- hard shadows

+- Wireframe mode (use something like the Bresenham-Algorithm)

+- Hard shadows (and soft shadows using PCF)

+- Mip maps

+- Normal maps

+- Bilinear interpolation

+- intuitive camera movement (like the trackball camera)

+- CMake integration

+- Depth sorting

+- Graphics card acceleration

 ### Version 0.0.4

 - bug fix in Shading (vertex normals weren't calculated correctly, now with transpose of inverse of model view matrix)